J.P. Crawford Player Props: Mariners vs. Rangers

 J.P.
 Crawford At The Plate

-- Crawford has had an RBI in 13 games this year (23.6%), including six multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in two contests.
+- In 23.2% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 10.7% and driven in three or more of his team's runs in two contests.

-- He has scored in 22 of 55 games this season, and more than once 8 times.
+- He has scored in 22 of 56 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.